marcoy/marcoy.github.io/_posts/2014-02-01-merkle-tree.md

 hashes all the up to the root.

 A quick note about the tree representation.
 I choose to use a linked list approach, where each node has a reference to its right and left subtrees.
-Every node in the tree is a dictionary like the following:
+Another approach is to use an array to represent that tree.
+In my implementation, Every node in the tree is a dictionary like the following:
 {% highlight clojure lineanchors=line %}
 (def node {:left nil :right nil :hashval nil :height height})
 {% endhighlight %}

 Here is a more detail rundown of the implementation.
-Given a list of hashes, my implementation will construct a full binary tree
+Given a list of hashes, my implementation will construct a full binary tree with sufficient height such that the hashes in the hash list can be filled into leaf nodes.
+The unfilled leaf nodes will be filled with empty strings.
+The implementation recursively constructs the tree from top to bottom in a depth-first fashion.
+The hash value for a node is set after both its children are constructed.
+As it recurses down to a leaf node, it will grab a hash from the given hash list.
+The updated hash list is returned when it unwinds from the recursion.

 {% highlight clojure lineanchors=line %}
 (defn merkle-tree